Migrate to the recommended plugin

 example_geopoint

-The field group's usage remains almost the same in both plugins; you still need to call the necessary fields that the group contains.
-In this example, the group has a Title field.
+The field group's usage is almost the same in both plugins; you need to call the fields that the group contains.
+In these examples, the group has a Title field.

 example_group {